tari-project/tari/RFC/src/RFC-0170_NetworkCommunicationProtocol.md

 The routing table consists of a list of peer addresses that link node IDs, public identification keys and online communication addresses of each known CC and CN.

-The Peer Address stored in the routing table can be implemented as follows:
+The Peer Address stored in the routing table MAY be implemented as follows:

 | Description      | Data type          | Comments                                                                 |
 |---               |---                 |---                                                                       |